nikbearbrown/brutalist-d3-x-claude/chapters/09-distribution-charts.md

 ### Warm-up

-**Exercise 7.1** — *Form selection by audience.* For each of the following, select the right distribution form:
+**Exercise 9.1 — Form selection by audience and question.** *(Tests: Cairo's graphicacy constraint)* For each scenario below, name the right distribution form and justify the choice using graphicacy level and communication question:
-- Income distribution within a single ZIP code, presented in a community town hall.
+- Income distribution within a single ZIP code, presented at a community town hall to residents with no statistical training.
-- Response time distribution for a clinical trial, in a peer-reviewed paper.
+- Recovery time distribution for a clinical trial, reported in a peer-reviewed medical journal.
-- Test score distribution across five schools, for a school board.
+- Test score distributions across five schools, presented to a school board making resource decisions.
-- Distribution of survey responses on a 1–5 Likert scale.
+- Distribution of Likert-scale survey responses (1–5) from 300 employees, for an internal HR summary.

-**Exercise 7.2** — *Bin-width diagnosis.* You see a histogram of household incomes with bin width $10,000, showing a single broad peak.
-Suspect bimodality.
-How do you test for it?
-What bin widths should you try?

-**Exercise 7.3** — *Tukey's rule application.* Given a dataset with Q1 = 25, Q3 = 75, IQR = 50, what is the whisker extension?
-At what value do points become outliers?
+**Exercise 9.2 — Bin-width diagnosis.** *(Tests: histogram bin-width problem)* You have a histogram of household incomes showing a single broad peak centered around $65,000.
+You suspect the distribution may actually be bimodal.
+Describe the three-bin-width test: what bin widths would you try, what would you look for in each, and what result would confirm the bimodality is real versus sampling noise?
+Name the bin-width rule you would use as your medium-width starting point and justify the choice.

+**Exercise 9.3 — Tukey's rule application.** *(Tests: box plot mechanics)* A dataset has Q1 = 42, Q3 = 78.
+Calculate the IQR, the upper and lower whisker fences (Tukey's 1.5×IQR rule), and the values at which individual points would be classified as outliers.
+Then explain what would be wrong with a box plot for this dataset where the upper whisker extends to the data maximum of 140.

 ### Application

-**Exercise 7.4** — *Box plot vs. violin plot, same data.* Take a real distribution dataset.
-Build it as both a box plot and a violin plot with Claude Code.
-Compare what each reveals.
-Identify which is right for your professional context and audience.
+**Exercise 9.4 — Box plot vs. violin plot, same data.** *(Tests: what each form reveals and hides)* Take a real distribution dataset with at least one group structure (two or more groups, 50+ observations each).
+Build both a box plot and a violin plot with Claude Code.
+For each, identify: one feature of the distribution clearly visible in this form but not the other, and one question you can answer from this form that you cannot answer from the other.
+Conclude with which form is right for your professional context and audience, citing graphicacy.

-**Exercise 7.5** — *Bin-width experiment.* Take a dataset that may be bimodal.
-Build histograms at three bin widths (Sturges, Scott, Freedman-Diaconis).
-Compare.
-Apply the bimodality test from Concept 1.
+**Exercise 9.5 — Bin-width experiment.** *(Tests: histogram sensitivity)* Take a dataset that may be bimodal (income, test scores, response times, or similar).
+Build histograms using Sturges', Scott's, and Freedman-Diaconis rules.
+For each, note the number of bins, the resulting bin width, and what the chart reveals about the distribution's shape.
+Apply the bimodality test: does the second peak survive all three bin widths, some, or none?
+State what the result tells you about whether the bimodality is real.

-**Exercise 7.6** — *Audit a published distribution chart.* Find a histogram, box plot, or violin plot in a recent publication.
-Audit using Evergreen/Emery plus distribution-specific checks.
-Identify any failures.
+**Exercise 9.6 — Audit a published distribution chart.** *(Tests: distribution-specific audit)* Find a histogram, box plot, or violin plot in a recent publication — academic paper, corporate report, or journalism.
+Audit it for distribution-specific failures: for histograms, is the bin width appropriate?
+For box plots, do the whiskers follow Tukey's 1.5×IQR rule or do they extend to the data min/max?
+For violin plots, is the bandwidth specified, and does the shape appear over-smoothed?
+Identify any failures and write the follow-up prompt that would correct each.

 ### Synthesis

-**Exercise 7.7** — *Graphicacy audit.* Take a distribution chart you produced.
-Estimate the audience's graphicacy.
-Is your form appropriate?
-If not, what is the fallback that maintains the message?

-**Exercise 7.8** — *Multi-form comparison.* Take a single dataset.
-Build five forms: histogram, box plot, violin plot, KDE line plot, stem-and-leaf.
-Compare.
-Which best supports each of three different communication questions you can identify for the data?
+**Exercise 9.7 — Graphicacy redesign.** *(Tests: graphicacy constraint applied to existing work)* Take a distribution chart you have produced or that your team uses regularly.
+Estimate the lowest reliable graphicacy level in your primary audience.
+Is your current form appropriate for that level?
+If the form exceeds your audience's graphicacy, redesign using a more accessible form that preserves the core message.
+If the form is below the audience's graphicacy (i.e., you are under-using the reader), identify what a more information-dense form would add.
+Build both versions with Claude Code if the redesign is non-trivial.

+**Exercise 9.8 — Multi-form comparison.** *(Tests: form selection across communication questions)* Take a single distribution dataset.
+Identify three different communication questions it could answer (e.g., "what is the distribution's central tendency and spread," "is the distribution bimodal," "how does this distribution compare to two others").
+Build the best distribution form for each question.
+For each, explain why that form is the right choice for that specific question, citing the chapter's three-question decision framework (what to see, graphicacy level, sample size).

 ### Challenge

-**Exercise 7.9** — *Hybrid box-violin.* Build a hybrid plot that overlays a thin box on a violin.
-Use Claude Code.
-Compare to either form alone.

-**Exercise 7.10** — *Bandwidth selection from data.* Implement cross-validation bandwidth selection for a KDE in D3 + Claude Code.
-Compare to Silverman's rule on the same data.
-When does each win?
+**Exercise 9.9 — Hybrid box-violin.** *(Tests: combining form strengths)* Build a hybrid distribution chart that overlays a thin box plot inside a violin, using Claude Code.
+The box provides precise Q1, median, Q3 values; the violin provides distribution shape.
+Audit the result: is the box correctly drawn (Q1 to Q3, Tukey whiskers, outlier points)?
+Is the violin's bandwidth appropriate?
+Compare the hybrid to either form alone for the question "is this distribution bimodal, and if so where are the quartiles of the full distribution?"
+Write one paragraph on when the hybrid earns its added visual complexity.

+**Exercise 9.10 — Bandwidth sensitivity from data.** *(Tests: KDE bandwidth decision)* Take a dataset with a known or suspected bimodal shape.
+Build violin plots at three bandwidths: one using Silverman's rule, one twice as wide (over-smoothed), and one half as wide (under-smoothed).
+For each, identify what the plot reveals and what it obscures.
+Determine which bandwidth best represents the underlying distribution and justify the choice.
+If Silverman's rule produces an over-smoothed result that hides the bimodality, explain what the bandwidth-selection rule is optimizing for and why it fails for this specific data shape.

 ---

-## LLM Exercise — Chapter 7: Distribution Charts
+## LLM Exercise — Chapter 09: Distribution Charts

-**Project:** [TBD — selected after Chapter 00]

-**What you're building this chapter:** A distribution chart selected for a specific audience and built with the bin/bandwidth decision documented.
+**What you're building:** A distribution chart selected for a specific audience and built with the bin/bandwidth decision documented.

-**Tool:** Claude Code (build) + Claude chat (audit).
+**Tool:** Claude Code (for the build) + Claude chat (for the audit).

----

-**The Prompt (audit + build):**
+### The prompt

 ```
 I have a distribution dataset of [DESCRIBE: rows, single quantitative